What Is Silicone?

 Although silicone rubber is non-biodegradable, the material is considered to have a lower environmental impact than certain materials.
 For instance, silicone is more eco-friendly than plastics, PVCs, and synthetic rubbers.

-• PVCs – polyvinylchloride is more eco-friendly than plastic but not biodegradable compared to silicone.
+- PVCs – polyvinylchloride is more eco-friendly than plastic, but not biodegradable.
 Moreover, PVC contains additives that pollute the environment and pose a health risk.

-• Synthetic rubber – although there are different types of synthetic rubber, generally, synthetic rubber derived from petroleum-based chemicals is non-biodegradable.
-Therefore, synthetic rubber may contribute to environmental pollution compared to silicone, especially when not disposed of properly.
+- Synthetic rubber – although there are different types of synthetic rubber, generally, synthetic rubber derived from petroleum-based chemicals is non-biodegradable.
+Therefore, synthetic rubber may contribute to environmental pollution, especially when not disposed of properly.

 Eco-certifications for Silicone Products

-• Cradle (C2C) certification evaluates a product’s lifecycle from raw material sourcing to the end of life.
-Products with C2C certification meet strict criteria and sub-criteria that certify that each stage of its lifecycle is environmentally friendly.
+- Cradle to Cradle Certified® evaluates a product’s lifecycle from raw material sourcing to the end of life.
+Products with this certification meet strict criteria and sub-criteria that certify that each stage of their lifecycle is environmentally friendly.

-• Green seal certification evaluates a product’s sustainability and environmental and health impact.
+- Green seal certification evaluates a product’s sustainability as well as environmental and health impact.
 Only products that pass the rigorous testing and evaluation process can be awarded this certification.

 Role of Silicone in Reducing Waste and Promoting Sustainable Living